AdobeDocs/workfront.en/help/scenario-planner/publish-scenarios-update-projects.md

  <li>You can publish only one scenario from a plan. </li>
  <li>One initiative can be linked to only one project.</li>
  <li> <p>One project can be linked to more than one initiative when the initiatives belong to different plans. </p> <note type="tip">
-   <span>When a project exists on multiple plans and you publish information to the project from all plans, the latest publish overwrites the existing <em>Scenario Planner</em> information on the project. </span>
+   <span>When a project exists on multiple plans and you publish information to the project from all plans, the latest publish overwrites the existing <span>Scenario Planner</span> information on the project. </span>
   </note> </li>
  <li> <p>If initiatives were created on the plan by importing projects to the plan, publishing the initiative also updates the linked projects with initiative information. </p> <note type="tip">
    You can import the same project into multiple plans.
 Publishing might overwrite initiative information on a project that is linked to multiple initiatives.